 Treatment is still not clearly defined for this unusual subtype of mesothelioma.
-However, in recent studies, physicians indicate that bone morphogenetic protein 2, or BMP-2, a protein, may help heterologous mesothelioma patients extend their survival rates.
+In recent studies, physicians indicated that bone morphogenetic protein 2, or BMP-2, a protein, may help heterologous mesothelioma patients extend their survival rates.

-Traditional treatments may also be offered for patients with heterologous mesothelioma, including surgery, chemotherapy, radiation therapy, or a combination of two or more of the aforementioned treatments (multimodal).
+Traditional treatments are also offered for patients with heterologous mesothelioma, including surgery, chemotherapy, radiation therapy, or a combination of two or more of the treatments (multimodal).

 Furthermore, as with all types of mesothelioma, your lifestyle will play a role in your survival rate.
-Consider the following that will help in extending your survival rate and help you get through this difficult time:
+Consider the following that could potentially help in extending survival rate:

 - Maintain a strong support group, whether it be family, friends, in-person mesothelioma support meetings, or online support groups.